Dreaming of a tropical island, but have only 3-4 days to enjoy it? There is no better place to spend a long weekend than the island of Kauai.

 1. Wailua River State Park

-Wailua River State Park is a place that can’t be missed on Kauai on a long weekend.
+Wailua River State Park is a place that can’t be missed once on Kauai.
 Even if you get a little bit lost and don’t have clear directions, drive in the east direction from Kapaa.
 It takes approximately 15 minutes to reach the destination.

-Small parking lot just off the road instantly attracts with lush greenery and palm grove nearby.
-To the left, inconspicuous lookout point uncovers secret behind popularity of Wailua River State Park.
-From this tiny observation deck, you can see all of it: green trees, grass, and the valley.
-But it’s not the typical green color of the plants, it’s, shall I say, the tropical green – slightly lighter and softer.
+But it’s not the typical green color of the plants.
+It’s, shall I say, the tropical green – slightly lighter and softer.
 The Wailua River is the only interruption to this green idyll.
 However, it doesn’t spoil the overall picture.
 On the contrary, the river adds more balance and harmony to the park.

-The coconut grove with chickens running wild presents another reason to put Wailua River State Park on your list with the must-do things on Kauai over the long weekend.
-This part of the park is especially popular among visitors with kids that can’t get enough of chasing these wild birds.
+The coconut grove with chickens running wild presents another reason to put Wailua River State Park on the list of the top things to do on Kauai over the long weekend.
+This part of the park is especially popular among visitors with kids that can’t get enough of chasing these now wild birds.

 2. Opaekaa Falls